Zeyad-37/RxRedux/README.md

 Applying this pattern, we ensure:
 That all our events(inputs) pass through 1 stream, which is a nice way to clarify and organize what are the possible actions allowed on the view.
-Single source of truth to the current UIState, which is automatically persisted in instanceState, needs to be annotated with @Parcel from Parceler.
+Single source of truth to the current UIState, which is automatically persisted in instanceState, needs to implement Parcelable.
 Error handling is an ease since we can map Throwables to messages and display them as we see fit.
 Loading States are also an ease, through the toggle(boolean isLoading) callback that signals whenever the load state starts or ends.
-Transition between success states is more clear through the SuccessStateAccumulator and the renderSuccessState() call back We crash the app if something outside the states and events we have declared causes an unexpected behavior.
+Transition between success states is more clear through the SuccessStateAccumulator and the renderSuccessState() call back We crash the app if something outside the states and events we have declared causes any unexpected behavior.

 # License